 Why Do Cyclists Shave Their Legs?

-If you’re a fan of cycling, then perhaps you’ve seen that a ton of professional and amateur bikers tend to shave their legs.
+If you’re a fan of cycling, then perhaps you’ve seen that a ton of professional and amateur cyclists tend to shave their legs.
 They are so diligent with this routine that it’s rare to find even a single strand of hair on their skin.

-Is there any scientifically proven reason why do cyclists shave their legs?
+Is there any scientifically proven reason why cyclists shave their legs?
 Even if there is, is it limited to vanity only?

 People ask all sorts of questions regarding the benefits of shaving body hair.
 Of course, cyclists who shave their legs are also found to be shaving their arms.

 So, there must be some sort of benefit that is practical.
-To find out how shaved legs can help you while biking, I decided to delve deeper into this topic.
+To find out how shaved legs can help you while cycling, I decided to delve deeper into this topic.
 What I’ve found will be shared with you in this article.

 I believe that reading this article will help you understand this concept better and will help you choose what you should be doing.